 The Clubs and Societies bookable equipment inventory is not open at this time.

 - Can my Club / Society book rooms on campus?

 The NI Executive has announced new restrictions which will be in place for two weeks from 27 November.

 These restrictions strongly reiterate the Stay At Home guidance and the previous allowance for groups to meet has been removed.

 This means that all face-to-face Club and Society activity must be suspended during this time, and no room bookings in the SU or across campus will be available during this period.

 Room bookings will reopen once the restrictions are eased.

 Can my Club / Society plan events, activities, or Offsite Travel?

-Over the last number of months, we appreciate that the majority of Club / Society activity has been curtailed in accordance with the current government guidance.
+Throughout 2020, we appreciate that the majority of Club / Society activity has been curtailed in accordance with the current government guidance.
 The University has undertaken significant measures to heed this guidance, including closing many areas of campus and moving to remote learning and working where possible.